In snapping hip syndrome there is an audible snap or click that occurs in or around the hip. Snapping hip syndrome may be called

 - Resection of the posterior half of the iliotibial tract at the insertion site of the gluteus maximus, with excision of the trochanteric bursa.

-- Elliptical resection of a portion of the iliotibial band over the greater trochanter, with removal of the trochanteric bursa.
+- Elliptical resection of a portion of the iliotibial band over the greater trochanter, with the removal of the trochanteric bursa.

 - Z-plasty of the iliotibial band,